nikoheikkila/nikoheikkila.fi/src/pages/blog/don-t-use-bash-for-scripting-all-the-time/index.md

 ## How I Did It

 As an example, I present a [script I wrote for creating quick drafts for this Gatsby site](https://github.com/nikoheikkila/nikoheikkila.fi/blob/master/new.js).
-The script is written in Javascript and has the following features which would be difficult or even insane to implement with Bash:
+The script is written in Javascript and has the following features which would be difficult or even foolish to implement with Bash:

 - Interactive prompts and ability to pass given data through validator functions
 - Transforming sentences to SEO-friendly slugs (eg. `Blog Post Title` to `blog-post-title`)